Why is biodiesel good for Minnesota?

 DieselSellerz support biodiesel

 The Minnesota Soybean Research & Promotion Council (MSR&PC) has teamed up with the DieselSellerz, the stars of Discovery’s hit show “Diesel Brothers,” to promote the use of B20 biodiesel in Minnesota.
-The DieselSellerz took on the task of building a biodiesel truck for MSR&PC, with the build set to air during a future episode on Discovery.
+The DieselSellerz took on the task of building a biodiesel truck for MSR&PC, with the build set to air on a two-night special Aug.
+13 and Aug.
+20, 2018.

 Biodiesel supporters in Minnesota